 Do I really need to have an undergraduate degree or coursework in Speech and Hearing Sciences or Communication Disorders to apply?

 Yes!
-As an accredited graduate program, the Medical Speech-Language Pathology curriculum adheres to the standards and guidelines set by the American Speech-Language-Hearing Association’s (ASHA) Council on Academic Accreditation in Audiology and Speech-Language Pathology.
+As an accredited graduate program, the Master of Science degree program curriculum adheres to the standards and guidelines set by the American Speech-Language-Hearing Association’s (ASHA) Council on Academic Accreditation in Audiology and Speech-Language Pathology.
 ASHA has specific undergraduate coursework requirements that are a prerequisite to graduate study and clinical certification.
 In order to be eligible for graduate study, all applicants must have one of the following:

 1) Bachelor's Degree from a regionally accredited institution with a major in Speech and Hearing Sciences, Communication Disorders, Communication Sciences and Disorders or a similarly named major

 2) An undergraduate degree in another major (from a regionally accredited institution), with sufficient undergraduate coursework in Speech and Hearing Sciences, Communication Disorders, Communication Sciences and Disorders or a similarly named program that encompasses the following areas of knowledge:

 - Phonetics / Language Science